mimblewimble/docs/docs/wiki/extra-documents/nomenclature-bs.md

 https://www.unicode.org/charts/PDF/U2600.pdf

 * ⚡like harry potters lightning bolt
-* ⛀ i think thats supposed to be a coin
+* ⛀ i think that's supposed to be a coin
 * ♒ mw looking
 * ⚇ a partial smiley
 * ☹☺.. first is a sad face second is a smiley... for some reason the sad one is bigger